NSLS-II/Docker-Builder/README.md

 ### Output Bundles

 Running a docker image container will place the generated output bundle in the `DEPLOYMENTS` directory in the `Docker-Builder` folder.

+### Contributing

+The `Docker-Builder` has been tested with `./run_container.sh all` on the following host distributions:

+* Ubuntu 18.04 LTS

+If you have used `Docker-Builder` on an OS not listed here, please feel free to create a pull request if it was successful, or if an error was encountered, please report it as an [issue](https://github.com/epicsNSLS2-deploy/Docker-Builder/issues).

+In addition, if you have created a Dockerfile for a distribution not supported by default by `Docker-Builder` feel free to create a pull request.

+### Future plans

+Currently, `Docker-Builder` pulls its install configuration from the upstream of `installSynApps`, meaning that configuration is limited.
+The intention is to add a `installConfiguration` directory in each distribution's directory to allow fine control of what modules are pulled and built by the container.

+If you would like any other feature to be added to `Docker-Builder`, please add it as an [issue](https://github.com/epicsNSLS2-deploy/Docker-Builder/issues).